 Overview of Phases

-North Carolina moved into Safer at Home Phase 2 on Friday, May 22 at 5 pm.
-Phase 2 has been extended until July 17, and face masks are now required by the state of NC.
+North Carolina moved into Safer at Home Phase 3 on Friday, October 2 at 5 pm.

 What is different about Phase 2 compared to Phase 1?